Skip to main content

 CREATE ROW POLICY pol2 ON mydb.table1 USING c=2 TO peter, antonio

-enables the user peter to see rows with either b=1 or c=2.
+enable the user peter to see rows with either b=1 or c=2.

 The AS clause specifies how policies should be combined with other policies.
 Policies can be either permissive or restrictive.
-By default policies are permissive, which means they are combined using the boolean OR operator.
+By default, policies are permissive, which means they are combined using the boolean OR operator.

 A policy can be defined as restrictive as an alternative.
 Restrictive policies are combined using the boolean AND operator.